blakerho/GhostLink/README.md

-# GhostLink — Stealth Text-to-Audio Encoder (Dense 8-FSK)
+# Gibberlink — Stealth Text-to-Audio Encoder (Dense 8-FSK)

 ## Overview
-GhostLink hides structured text inside audio as carefully band-placed FSK tones designed to survive consumer playback chains and lossy streaming codecs.
+Gibberlink hides structured text inside audio as carefully band-placed FSK tones designed to survive consumer playback chains and lossy streaming codecs.
 It defaults to **dense 8-FSK** with forward error correction, interleaving, and repeats for robustness; a 4-FSK mode is available for extra margin.

 ### Key Properties
 - **Codec-safe by design:** carriers live in 1.5–5 kHz (“streaming” profile, default) or 1.8–6 kHz (“studio”).